akramIOT/mcpmanager/README.md

 - **Client Auto-configuration**: Seamless integration with VS Code, Cursor, and other clients
 - **RESTful API**: Complete REST API for automation and integration

+### Prerequisites
+MCPMANAGER currently works on macOS and Linux using Docker or Podman.

+For client auto-discovery/configuration, a supported client:

+VS Code (v1.99.0 or newer) with an active GitHub Copilot subscription Cursor
+Roo Code (VS Code extension)

 ##  Installation

 ### Basic Installation